gregorykelleher/gregorykelleher_website/user/pages/01.blog/program/item.md

 That's half the program complete already!
 Well almost.

 From the definition of `extract_messages()` and its name alone, its intent is obvious.
-This is no accident.
-Rather its a careful expression of the values I've absorbed from Clean Code.

 I could just as easily have declared it as `read_messages()` or `MessageParsedInput()` but neither of those names properly communicate the purpose of the function.